4d/docs/docs/WebServer/qodly-studio.md

 - Ensure the Qodly Studio and your database are reached on the same URL scheme.
 - Use the `Lax` value for the [session cookie](webServerConfig.md#session-cookie-samesite) of your project database's web server.

-## Hello, World

-This 5-minute video provides a "Hello World" example and covers how to enable access to the studio, create a basic interface, and configure an event that greets the user by their name:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/GwIdic4OhPQ" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="true"></iframe>